Yoga Stories for Teaching Kids Yoga Poses

 Make them do a little prancing, hopping, walking in place, etc… before, after, and during traditionally static poses.
 Kids have 10000000% more energy than you.
 Guaranteed.
 And you should let them use it.

-So, there you have the start of a very appealing, interesting, and energetically balancing set of yoga poses to hook kids on yoga and keep them moving and healthy.
+So, there you have the start of a very appealing, interesting, and energetically balancing set of yoga asanas to hook kids on yoga and keep them moving and healthy.

 But what if you think you aren’t creative enough to think these up in the moment??

 This works really well with LOTS of library books!
-All it takes is a book with a compelling plotline that is age appropriate for the kids you are working with.
+All it takes is a book with a compelling plot line that is age appropriate for the kiddos you are working with.

 Some of the best “regular” books for yoga storytelling are:

 The last three, by Aaron Becker, are my favorites because there are no words, just compelling characters going on an adventure.
-You get to tell the story all by yourself, or have the students tell it!
+You get to create the narrative all by yourself, or have the students tell it!

 2. Purchase pre-written books of yoga stories for kids.